Comparison Plot

 You can still access the old templates.

-For any new templates you might want to create, we would recommend the 'Add Plot' option instead.
-That is why we removed the possibility of creating new templates.
+We recommend the 'Add Plot' option instead.
+This is why we removed the ability to create new templates.

-You don’t have to rebuild your old templates as new plots; you can still use them as is.
-But the advantage of 'Add Plot' option is that you can have the well selection saved as well as the layout, with the templates the only thing saved is the layout.
+You don't need to rebuild your old templates as new plots; you can continue using them as they are.
+However, the 'Add Plot' option offers the advantage of saving both well selection and layout, whereas templates only save the layout.

 Click 'Add Plot' button located in the top right corner.